The tech stack

 SSL support

-All developed connector integrations could have easily been provided using the Sprint Integration framework at a overhead cost which was not acceptable.
+All developed connector integrations could have easily been provided using the Sprint Integration framework at an overhead cost which was not acceptable.
 This has meant a focused approach on the key OOTB solutions provided.

 All connector integrations are developed against client libraries and updated every six months.